AlexDesout/AlexDesout/README.md

 # Hi there 👋
-My name is Alexandre and I am a french student 🥖
+My name is Alexandre and I am a french student 🥖 you can also call me by my pronouns : **Zem / Mour**

 **I'm currently learning :**
   - JavaScript